-- All per annum thanks to new development page templates where 1/3 of customers start journey.
+- All per annum thanks to new development page templates where 1/3 of customers start the journey.

 - 66% off-plan sale – exceeding 50% target- with 6 sites achieving 80%

-- Increased internal visibility and trust: Previously sceptical regions have clear understanding of ‘what UX is’ and benefits website changes bring to customers and our business.
+- Increased internal visibility and trust: Previously sceptical regions have a clear understanding of ‘what UX is’ and the benefits website changes bring to customers and our business.

 - Increased online engagement/enquiries (Zoopla)